danifernandezs/OpenVPN-Install-CentOS7/files/eng/witheasyrsa2.md

 > ./build-key-server server
 * Generate the Diffie-Hellman file

-This procces depend the CPU of your server, can take a few minutes
+This process depend the CPU of your server, can take a few minutes

 > ./build-dh
 * Generate the keys for the clients